Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Estimation and identification

+Under what assumptions regarding the data generating process is it possible for the calibration estimator to unbiasedly estimate the average $Y$ in the target group?
+Typically this question is answered by appealing to the ignorability of the response conditionally on the observed covariates used for adjustment \citep{little2019statistical}, \begin{assumption}[Non-parametric ignorability of response] \end{assumption}

+The key shortcoming of this identification strategy is simply that investigators cannot typically invoke non-parametric conditioning in practice, and alternatives such as calibration end up calling for different or additional assumptions.
+That is, supposing the target group and sample are disjoint, under non-parametric ignorability (Assumption~\ref{assumption.npignorable}) the target is given by

+Note that the post-stratification estimator is simply the empirical analog to the right-hand side of \eqref{eq.post.strat}.

+Unfortunately, as noted above, these non-parametric assumptions and procedures are insufficient in many practical cases because values of $X$ can appear in the target group that don't appear in the sample.
+This is certain to happen with continuous valued $X$, but also likely to happen even with discrete variables with more than a few dimensions and categorical values of discrete $X$.
+Turning to calibration estimators, we must import additional or different assumptions to achieve identification.
+We therefore rely on an assumption we term ``linear ignorability'', \begin{assumption}[Linear ignorability in $\phi(X)$] Let $Y_i$ be written $\phi(X_i)^{\top}\beta + \epsilon_i$, and the probability of unit $i$ being sampled generated by $Pr(R_i=1) = g(\phi(X_i)^{\top}\theta + \eta_i)$, where $g(\cdot):\mathcal{R}\mapsto [0,1]$.
+Linear ignorability holds when $\epsilon_i \indep \eta_i$. \end{assumption}
-In words, this requires the part of $Y$ not linearly explainable by (i.e. orthogonal to) $\phi(X)$ to be independent of the part of the response process not linearly explained by $\phi(X)$ via a suitable link function.\footnote{Note that in our usage, $\epsilon$ is simply the component of $Y$ orthogonal to $\phi(X)$, whereas in other settings it may represent ``influences on $Y$ other than those linear in $\phi(X)$.''
-Accordingly, we state $Y_i = \phi(X_i)^{\top}\beta + \epsilon_i$ without loss of generality, simply decomposing $Y$ into what can be linearly explained by $\phi(X)$ and a residual, orthogonal component.} This can be understood as an exclusion restriction: no part of the (residual) explanation for the response process can appear in (the residual part of) the outcome process.

-Our first result states that under the linear ignorability assumption, mean calibration is unbiased for the target population mean.
+In words, this requires the part of $Y$ not linearly explainable by (i.e. orthogonal to) $\phi(X)$ to be independent of the part of the response process not linearly explained by $\phi(X)$ via a suitable link function.
+Under linear ignorability (with a given choice of $\phi(\cdot)$), a feasible calibration estimator using that choice of $\phi(\cdot)$ will be unbiased: \begin{proposition}[Unbiasedness of Calibration under Linear Ignorability] Under linear ignorability in $\phi(X)$ (Assumption~\ref{assumption.linearign}) the calibration estimator using weights chosen by Equation~\eqref{eqn:cal_estimator} will be unbiased for the target population mean of $Y$. \end{proposition}

-\begin{proposition}[Unbiasedness Mean Calibration under Linear Ignorability] Under linear ignorability in $\phi(X)$ (Assumption~\ref{assumption.linearign}) and feasibility of mean calibration on $\phi(X)$ (Assumption~\ref{assumption.feasible}), the calibration estimator ($\sum_i w_i Y_i$) will be unbiased for the target population mean, $\mu$, where the $w$ are constructed using constraints described in Condition~\ref{condition:phibalance} for mean calibration on $\phi(X)$. \end{proposition}